ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/README.md

 ---

+# LESSON ONE:
+1. Do NOT do Hydro inside without adequate ventillation!

+This is more obvious with organics, but listen, the same issue is happening with the chemical versions.
+At not time should a person grow anything in the house without proper ventillation going 24/7!

 # Principles of Hydroponics
 > 1. [Algae](src/principles_of_hydroponics/algae/algae.md)
 > We must block all light from hitting the nutrient solution or else Algae will destroy the roots fast!